pgcudahy/cookiecutter-r-analysis-template/README.md

 ```
 project_title
+├── README.md
 ├── artifacts - All results are placed in the artifacts directory
 ├── data - Intermediate files are placed in the data directory.
 These may be modified or deleted.
 ├── dataraw - All original input data is placed in the dataraw directory.
 They may not be modified or deleted.
 ├── notebooks - Analysis is done in jupyter notebooks placed in the notebooks directory.
-├── r - All reusable R code is placed in the r directory
+└── r - All reusable R code is placed in the r directory.
+Basic [lintr](https://github.com/jimhester/lintr) configuration file included
-└── README.md

 ```

 Workflow
 ----------

- + Input data is put in the `dataraw` directory.
+ + Input data is put in the `dataraw` directory and should not be modified
  + Data is analyzed by Jupyter notebooks in the `notebooks` directory
  + Transformed data which can be recreated is in the `data` directory
  + Output for publication or dissemination is put in the `artifacts` folder